Crystal Cove Home Care in Gilbert, AZ

 Pros

-• pro The home is a nice, clean care home in a great neighborhood.
+• pro The home is nice and clean in a great neighborhood.

-• pro They would highly recommend this home.
+• pro People would highly recommend this home.

-• pro The home is in a wonderful neighborhood and is very convenient.
+• pro The home is convenient and located in a wonderful neighborhood.

 Cons

-• pro The caregiver yelled at the hospice nurse, which was an unprofessional way to treat staff.
+• pro The caregiver yelled at the hospice nurse, which was unprofessional.

-• pro The home refused to refund any money after only five days.
+• pro The home refused to refund any money after five days.

-• pro The staff were rude to the hospice nurse and blamed delays in medication delivery on her.
+• pro Ted was extremely rude to the hospice nurse and blamed her for medication delivery delays.

 • pro The reviewer would not recommend this home.